cliffordlawas/ExerciseV1/README.md

 ### Getting Started

-1. Installed first the Postgre and import the database on the POSTGRESQL inside the database folder( ExerciseV1/database/springexercise.sql ).
+1. Install first the PostgreSQL and import the database on the POSTGRESQL inside the database folder( ExerciseV1/database/springexercise.sql ).
 Make sure that the credentials matches the spring configuration on the bean file.

 ```
 	<bean id="dataSource"